agarwalankush/ECON5130/README.md

-# Machine Learning in Finance with Python - Part 2: Introduction to Machine Learning
+# Machine Learning in Finance with Python

 Author: Ankush Agarwal, University of Glasgow

 ## Units

-This introductory course consists of five units.
+This introductory course consists of ten units.
 Each unit corresponds to one interactive Jupyter notebook, which is also available as a static PDF file.